FOSD/FOSD2018/pages/index.md

 ## VISA Information
-If you are a non EU citizen, please find if you need a visa for entering Germany and Schengen Area.
+If you are a non EU citizen, please find if you need a visa for entering Sweden and Schengen Area.
-A list for citizen of countries that need a visa can be found here [Do I need a visa?](http://www.auswaertiges-amt.de/EN/EinreiseUndAufenthalt/Visabestimmungen_node.html).
+A list for citizen of countries that need a visa can be found here [Do I need a visa?](https://www.schengenvisainfo.com/who-needs-schengen-visa/).

 ## Contact
 For abstract submission please send an e-mail to Shurui Zhou:  <shuruiz@cs.cmu.edu>. <br />